xiangyongcao/SHIP/README.md

 ## Reproducing the results

-1. To choose the best classifier for one given feature (also reproduce the result in Exp.1), execute
+1. To choose the best classifier for one given feature (also reproduce the result in Exp 4.1), execute

         python demo_Exp1.py